 Replaced because both front tires are experiencing the same symptoms reported to exist before a blowout.
 Based on the thread depth I conservatively estimated the tire life at 25,000 miles although according to a printout from Tire Rack I saved from 2002 tread life was rated at 50,000 miles.
 I don't trust the info 100% because they listed the UTQG for tread at 200 when it should by 280 as written on the tire.

 Running the rear tires at 40psi increases the wear in the middle.
-This is a pity because otherwise I feel this was a very good tire.
+This is a pity because this tire had a lot of promise when it was announced.